Paradigm Aspect Links

 Inferior, Rebellious, Fatally Flawed, or Insane?

 What is wrong with human beings on the earth, and how do we get fixed?
 This is one of the most important and vexing issues!
-If we are inferior, intrinsically rebellious, or fatally flawed, there is not a lot we can do.
+If we are inferior, intrinsically rebellious, or fatally flawed in our nature, there is not a lot we can do.
 If god is the one that fixes us, then what is he waiting for?
 Many people ask god to fix them without bothering either to listen or to find out what is really wrong, and they go on pretty much the same as before.
 They finish out their petty, little, unremarkable lives and "just die in their sins".

-However, if we are insane−have an insane belief system−and the deity has revealed the revelation that we need to make us sane, then we should be paying attention to and understanding what has been revealed and move toward success.
-That would be the sane response that is being waited for.
+However, if we are insane—have an insane belief system—and the deity has revealed the revelation that we need to make us sane, then we should be paying attention to and understanding what has been revealed and move toward success.
+That would be the sane response that is evidently being waited for.
 We should not feign this success until we have been led ("That one will lead you into all the truth") into and learned all the truth ("That one will teach you all things").
 And how do we know we are there?
-There will be no room for doubt when we achieve .
+There will be no room for doubt when we arrive or achieve understanding .